ed-andre/nowrepgreen/README.md

 The sample site demonstrates the data synchronization between NowRepBlue (admin system) and NowRepGreen (public site):

-- Changes made in the admin system can be pushed automatically, on a schedule, or manually based on the configuration of the data sync job
+- Changes made in the admin system can be pushed on a schedule or manually based on the configuration of the data sync job
 - Zero-downtime updates through the versioned table architecture
 - Consistent data presentation across all views